 What is Occupational Therapy?

-Occupational therapy helps to solve the problems that interfere with your ability to do the things that are important to you.
+Occupational therapy helps to solve the problems that interfere with your ability to do the tasks or activities (“occupations”) that are important to you.
 It can also prevent a problem, or minimize its effects.

 When an injury, illness, disability or other problem limits your ability to: